Distilleries/FormBuilder/README.md

 ```

 You can see the `password` field is not require on the update.
-We have an other specific rule.
-We want check if the email address is unique without if the email is use by your-self.
+I have an other specific rule.
+I want check if the email address is unique without if the email is use by your-self.

 In the FormValidator you have two methods to get the update or general rules (`getGeneralRules`, `getUpdateRules`) .
-You can override them to return the ne rules.
+You can override them to return the good rules.
-That what we do in the UserForm.
-We override the method `getUpdateRules` to add the id of user for the validation.
+That what I do in the UserForm.
+I override the method `getUpdateRules` to add the id of user for the validation.

 #### Check the rules on your controller: